What Should an Attorney Letter of Representation Include?

 Get a Free Lawsuit Evaluation With Our Lawyers

-The Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
-We are handling individual litigation nationwide and currently accepting new legal challenges in all 50 states.
+The Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
+We are handling individual litigation nationwide and are currently accepting new legal challenges in all 50 states.